AI & Agents

 }

-By applying this schema to every file in the /posts directory, you create a queryable dataset.
+By applying this schema to every article in the /posts directory, you create a consistent dataset.
 The type field is important because it lets your application differentiate between articles, product listings, and author profiles during data fetching.

-To maintain consistency, validate this metadata schema before uploading.
-Use validation libraries in your backend API routes or upload scripts to ensure required fields are present and formatted correctly before making the API call.
+To maintain consistency, validate this metadata schema before you create the note.
+Use validation libraries in your backend API routes or publish scripts to ensure required fields are present and formatted correctly.
 This prevents broken frontend pages caused by missing data.

 Upload Content and Attach Metadata via API

-Here is a conceptual example of how a script using the native fetch API might upload a new blog post and its metadata:
+Here is a script using the native fetch API to upload a media file into the CMS workspace:

 const formData = new FormData();